iterative/dvc.org/static/docs/tutorial/reproducibility.md

 ## Adding bigrams

 Our NLP model was based on [unigrams](https://en.wikipedia.org/wiki/N-gram) only.
 Let’s improve the model by adding bigrams.
-The bigram model will extract signals not only from separate words but also from two-word combinations.
+The bigrams model will extract signals not only from separate words but also from two-word combinations.
 This eventually increases the number of features for the model and hopefully improves the target metric.